southor/tsobg/README.md

 The actionHistory makes it possible to revert one or more moves if all players agrees that this is ok to do so.
 This is an expermintal feature, can be tested by first taking some actions to progress the game a couple of states, then use the admin page to trigger a revert: http://127.0.0.1:5000/admin/<token>.
 Token value is set in settings.py.

+### GameObject, Layouts
+A higher level alternative to the ui changes model is under development.
+This is a GameObject model, where the game project can create GameObjects and Layouts.
+Each GameObjet corresponds to a div element in the client.
+A GameObject can have other GameObjects as children, and Layout type and its settings determine how the children are positioned.